-After that was a long, steep tortuous ascent to Namche Bazaar 3440m.
+After that was a long, steep tortuous ascent with numerous switchbacks to Namche Bazaar, 3440m.
 Another new feature on these trails were rubbish collection points.
-Styled like recycling bins, I’m not sure if they’re really put to good use, especially in the more remote areas.
+Styled like recycling bins, I’m not sure if they’re really put to good use, especially those in the more remote areas.
 After numerous switchbacks on the dusty trail, exposed in some parts and shaded in others, Namche Bazaar soon came into view.

 Already a small tourist town since years ago, Namche has grown even more upmarket, with bars with live bands and massage parlours.
 The only new development I liked was the column of water-powered prayers wheels on the steps ascending towards the town centre.

 Namche Bazaar has often been described as the Sherpa capital of Nepal.
 It rose to prominence hundreds of years ago as a trading hub.
 Tibetan traders crossed the Nangpa La 5716m bringing goods from China to trade with the local Sherpas.